marc-rigter/marc-rigter.github.io/_pages/about.md

 I'm currently a postdoc at the [Applied AI Lab](https://ori.ox.ac.uk/labs/a2i/) at the [Oxford Robotics Institute](https://ori.ox.ac.uk/) (ORI) at the University of Oxford.
 My research focuses on generative "world" models and model-based reinforcement learning.

 I recently completed my PhD in Information Engineering at the [GOALS Group](https://ori.ox.ac.uk/labs/goals/) also at the ORI.
-The focus on my PhD research was risk and robustness in reinforcement learning.
+The focus of my PhD research was risk and robustness in reinforcement learning.

 Please feel free to reach out if you would like to chat about anything!